 U.S. military spending is greater than those of the next 10 largest government expenditures combined.
 It's four times greater than China's military budget, and 10 times bigger than Russia's defense spending.
 It's difficult to reduce the budget deficit without cutting U.S. defense spending.

-Third, the Trump tax cut will reduce revenue.
+Going forward, the Trump tax cut will reduce revenue.
 It's reducing the personal income tax rate, corporate taxes, and small business taxes.
 These cuts total $1.5 trillion over the next 10 years.
-But the Joint Committee on Taxation said the cuts will stimulate growth by 0.7 percent annually.
+But the Joint Committee on Taxation said the cuts would stimulate growth by 0.7 percent annually.
 The increased growth will add revenue, offsetting some of the tax cuts.
 As a result, the deficit will increase $1 trillion over the next decade.

 Why the Government Always Overspends

 Most governments that consistently increase deficits are punished by investors.
-At some point,buyers of sovereign debt worry they won't get paid back.
-To compensate for that risk, the demand higher interest rates.
+At some point, buyers of sovereign debt worry they won't get paid back.
+To compensate for that risk, they demand higher interest rates.
 That slows economic growth, creating an incentive to keep debt levels reasonable.

 The United States doesn't suffer from that problem.
 Other countries, such as China, are willing to buy Treasury notes.
 They receive hundreds of billions of U.S. dollars in exchange for exports.
 They must invest those dollars somewhere, and U.S. Treasurys are safe.
 Their high demand for Treasurys keeps interest rates low.
 As a result, Congress isn't burdened by punitive interest on the debt payments.

 You Should Be Concerned